Retaliation in Title IX: Lawsuits For Sexual Assault or Rape

 Title IX protects students of all genders and sexual orientations from sex-based discrimination in athletics and academia and was signed into law in 1972.
 When it comes to teachers and coaches, their position in the classroom affords them a unique position to identify discrimination and bring awareness to the issue.
 When Title IX complaints arise, schools must avoid not only a perception of indifference, but also all signs of retaliation.
 Students and faculty must be able to invoke Title IX grievance procedures without fear of reprisal, including coercion, threats, and intimidation from authority figures.

-The unfortunate reality is that often, teachers and coaches face pushback from administration if and when they decide to complain about sex discrimination.
+The heartbreaking truth is that often, instructors and coaches face pushback from administration if they decide to complain about sex discrimination.
 While such retaliatory acts can be intimidating, teachers and coaches should not be deterred from making Title IX complaints because of fear of retaliation.
 For this reason, the Supreme Court has held that Title IX’s private right action includes lawsuits for retaliation.
 Therefore, colleges and universities covered under Title IX are prohibited from terminating or discriminating against a teacher or coach because he or she has made a sexual discrimination complaint under Title IX.
 Though the statute of limitations within which you must bring a Title IX retaliation claim varies by state, all Title IX retaliation complaints require proof of three elements that teachers or coaches must prove.

 To make a Title IX retaliation claim, a plaintiff must first show that she engaged in “protected activity.”
 Protected activity refers to opposition or protests to statutorily prohibited conduct.
 Though Title IX does not delineate any specific type of protestation or opposition required to constitute protected activity, the plaintiff’s complaint must, at a minimum, put the college or university on notice that he or she is complaining about sex discrimination against herself or her students.